14 Vitamins and What they do in Our Body

 Vitamins are the natural biomolecules that are present in the human body.

-These vitamins are present in very minute quantities and can be had from nutritious food.
-But interestingly they have no calorific value.
+These vitamins are very minute quantities and can be obtained from nutritious food.
+But interestingly, they have no calorific value.

 Their deficiency for prolonged periods can lead to vitamin deficiency diseases.